dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 the time investment worthwhile.
 Mathematical physics is a difficult art, so it was nice when I felt I understood a subtle issue.

 Every community has its characters.
+A few times a year, [Lubos%C5% Motl](https://en.wikipedia.org/wiki/Lubo%C5%A1_Motl)